zoran-horvat/price-calculator-kata/README.md

 Tax = 20%, discount = 15% - Program displays $3.04 amount which was deduced

 Tax = 20%, no discount - Program doesn't display any deduced amount

+**4. UPC-DISCOUNT**

+There is a special discount assigned to a product with specified (configurable) UPC.

+This discount only applies to a product with UPC value equal to the value defined by the discount.

+If both universal and UPC-based discounts are applicable, they both apply to original product price and then sum up.

+When two discounts are applied, only the total discounted amount is printed (requirement REPORT-DISCOUNT).

+**Definition of done:**

+Sample product: Title = “The Little Prince”, UPC=12345, price=$20.25.

+Tax = 20%, universal discount = 15%, UPC-discount = 7% for UPC=12345

+Tax amount = $20.25 * 20% = $4.05, discount = $20.25 * 15% = $3.04, UPC discount = $1.42

+Program prints price $19.84

+Program reports total discount amount $4.46

+Tax = 21%, universal discount = 15%, UPC-discount = 7 for UPC = 789

+Tax amount = $20.25 * 21% = $4.25, discount = $20.25 * 15% = $3.04

+Program prints price $21.46

+Program reports discount amount $3.04

 (more to come)